Member Organizations

 Accounting Framework

-The Central Bank of Morocco (Bank Al Maghrib) is responsible for issuing accounting standards for banks and financial institutions.
-Circular 56/G/2007 issued by Bank Al Maghrib requires that all entities under its supervision use IFRS for accounting periods beginning January 2008.
+Bank Al-Maghrib, the central bank of Morocco, is responsible for establishing financial reporting requirements for banks and credit institutions.
+Circular No. 56/G/2007 requires entities under its supervision to prepare financial statements in accordance with IFRS for reporting periods beginning in January 2008.

 Auditing Framework

-Moroccan Law 15-89 1993 enacted by Dahir 1-92-139 of 14 Rejab 1413 regulates the profession of Chartered Accountants and establishes the Ordre des Experts-Comptables du Royaume de Maroc (OEC-Morocco) as the regulatory body.
+The accountancy profession in Morocco is regulated under Law No. 15-89 enacted by Dahir No. 1-92-139 of 14 Rejab 1413 (1993), which establishes the legal framework for the profession of Chartered Accountants and created the Ordre des Experts-Comptables du Royaume du Maroc (OEC-Morocco) as the professional regulatory body.
+The profession operates under a self-regulatory model established by law.

-In addition to being a member of IFAC, OEC-Morocco is also a member of the Pan African Federation of Accountants, the Federation of Mediterranean Certified Accountants, and the International Federation of Francophone Accountants.
+In addition to its national role, OEC-Morocco is a member of the International Federation of Accountants, the Pan African Federation of Accountants, the Federation of Mediterranean Certified Accountants, and the International Federation of Francophone Accountants.

 Adoption of International Standards